Automobile Liability Insurance Coverage in Texas

-Personal Injury Automobile Insurance Coverages: If you have a personal injury from an auto collision, you will want to know what insurance coverage is available to you.
-If the other driver is at fault, you will want to get that person's liability insurance information.
-If the other driver is at fault but is an uninsured motorist, you will want to use your uninsured motorist coverage.
-If they have automobile insurance, but do not have enough insurance to cover your claim, you will want to use your underinsured motorist coverage.
-Additionally you may have PIP or Medpay that you may want to use.
-If you have your own vehicle but are in someone else's vehicle, either as a passenger or driver, you may have additional coverages available to you.
-You need to have an evaluation of the situation, the vehicles involved, the insurance involved, and the coverages involved to ensure that you recover the proper amounts under the insurance policies involved.
+If you have suffered a personal injury as a result of a car accident, you will want to know what insurance coverage is available to you.
+If the other driver is at fault, you should obtain the other driver’s auto accident liability insurance information.
+If the other driver is at fault but is uninsured, you should use your uninsured motorist coverage.
+If they have automobile insurance but not enough to cover your claim, you should use your underinsured motorist coverage.

-Auto Liability insurance in Texas is the one insurance that you are required to purchase if you drive an automobile.
+Auto liability insurance is the only type of insurance that is required in Texas if you drive a car.
 Texas Transportation Code section 601.051 is the financial responsibility law in Texas.
-This coverage is required to protect others in case you are negligent and cause damage or injury to someone or something else through your negligence.
+This coverage is required to protect others in the event that you are careless and cause damage or injury to someone or something else as a result of your carelessness.

-Liability insurance covers you as the driver or owner from liability claims that others may have against you if you were to be found at fault in a collision.
+Liability insurance protects you as the driver or owner from liability claims made by others if you are found to be at fault in a collision.

-Currently, Texas Transportation Code section 601.072 sets the minimum liability insurance limits in Texas at 30/60/25.
-Translated, this means that if someone has minimum limits required by Texas law they have up to $30,000.00 to cover a single person’s injury, up to $60,000.00 if multiple people are injured (for example, if 4 people are seriously injured, they would have to split $60,000.00 four ways).
-No single person could get over $30,000.00.
+Texas Transportation Code section 601.072 currently establishes the minimum liability insurance limits in Texas as 30/60/25.
+This means that if someone has the minimum limits required by Texas law, they have up to $30,000.00 to cover a single person’s injury, and up to $60,000.00 if multiple people are injured (for example, if four people are seriously injured, the $60,000.00 must be split four ways).
+No single person could receive more than $30,000.00.

-The “25” in “30/60/25" stands for the amount of property damage coverage - $25,000.00.
-Which means that if you total out someone’s new Mercedes, you might not have enough insurance coverage to pay for their vehicle.
+The “25” in “30/60/25” refers to the property damage coverage amount – $25,000.00.
+This means that if you total someone’s new Mercedes, you may not have enough insurance coverage to cover the cost of the vehicle.

-People often have higher limits of liability than the above listed "minimum limits", but those are the lowest amounts a person is supposed to have in Texas.
+People frequently have higher liability limits than the above-mentioned “minimum limits,” but those are the lowest amounts a person is required to have in Texas.

 Who is Covered:

-Texas Transportation Code Sec.
-601.076 states that an owner’s motor vehicle liability insurance policy must:
+According to Texas Transportation Code Sec.
+601.076, a motor vehicle owner’s liability insurance policy must: